ReseauEntourage/entourage-ror/README.md

 HOST=entourage.localhost # The Host that is used in Nginx routing if multiple app exists behind the same port
 ```

+You can source these environment variables froms a `.env` file.

+To get started : `cp .env.dist .env` and fill in the missing informations !

 # Docker

 You can run this application using Docker.